Employer Q&A For Career Start Grant

 We can connect you with a PA working in your particular field of medicine / specialty, or with someone who has had experience with the Career Start Grant Process.

-Q. How many PA grads are we expecting for Class of 2017?
+Q. How many PA grads are we expecting for each year?

 Q. Can I work with a PA student during this time?